-Astral Projections is a series of works that navigates through trauma of the everyday, and in particular the potentials and failures of grieving bodies in relation to unperceived traumatic events.
-The project works through ways unrecognized or unspoken traumas become coded, felt out, discovered, and moved through in familiar movements, images, and architectures over time.
-These Astral Projections together are intended to reflect a psychological ground that includes interior spaces such as daydreaming, unintelligible sounds, movement without destination, escape, alternate universes, and overlapping cognitive experiences of time and memory.
+Astral Projections is a continuing series of works that navigates through trauma of the everyday, and in particular the potentials and failures of the undirected actions in relation to grieving bodies .
+The project works through ways the unrecognized or unspoken become coded, felt out, discovered, and moved through in familiar actions and architectures.
+These Astral Projections are intended to reflect a psychological ground where the interior overlap with the exterior such as daydreaming, unintelligible sounds, gazing into nowhere, movements without destination.
+These have the potential to breach our rational sense of reality and embodiment and reach into alternate universes and overlapped cognitive and collective experiences of body and out-of-timeness.
 This work connects to movement across ground that does not require cartography or borders, but is always limited by actual political geographies and architectures.
-Astral Projections is a continuing work in progress, and there are more parts yet to be realized.
+Astral Projections is a continuing work in progress, and there are several works yet to be realized.
+The project continues to grow, and I hope to put these works into the world sometime!!

 Astral Projections: Yaanga and the not yet